bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 GDP excludes
 - Goods and services produced at home or illegally
 - Intermediate goods
-    - These are not incldued to avoid double counting.
+    - These are not included to avoid double counting.
 For example if you include both the final car and the car engines, you end up counting this value twice
 - Value of goods produced in other year
 - Goods that produced in another country but not imported

-** In short, GDP includes value the goverment can $accurately$ measure $within$ the $entire$ country in a $given$ $time$. **
+** In short, GDP includes value the government can $accurately$ measure $within$ the $entire$ country in a $given$ $time$. **

 ###
 The formula of GPD is